UPDATED: Duo adds McAfee to security portfolio in exclusive NZ deal

 In January research company Technology Business Research listed McAfee – then Intel – as one of the five largest security vendors globally, alongside Symantec, Cisco, IBM and Check Point, in a market forecast to grow nearly 12% by 2018.

-The company’s portfolio includes offerings for the home and business markets, including data centre and cloud defence and endpoint offerings.
+The company’s portfolio includes offerings for the home and business markets, including data center and cloud defence and endpoint offerings.

 Earlier this year Ross told ChannelLife New Zealand the distributor has set its eyes on being New Zealand’s largest security distributor by the end of the year.